PratikBarhate/question-classification/README.md

 This project has been inspired from one of the problem we tried to solve - understanding the question for our QA bot.
-In a project named `Invoker`, I did work with [Akash Pateria](https://github.com/Akash-Pateria), we worked together in the final year graduate project.
+In a project named `Invoker`, I did work with [Akash Pateria](https://github.com/Akash-Pateria), we worked together in the undergraduate capstone project.
 We did use python - v2.7, [practNLPtools](https://github.com/biplab-iitb/practNLPTools), and LinearSVC, as the ML algorithm, for our tasks in the project `Invoker`.

 This project aims at exploring more options to process Natural Language (English), test with various combinations of